IRL2/nanover-docs/source/concepts/applications.rst

 the ``particle.residues`` array must be strictly less than the number of residues.
 However, these indices may not refer to all of the residues.
 This means it is possible to have residues with no particle attached to them.
-This allows to filter particles out without having to modify the list of residues.
+This allows us to filter out particles without having to modify the list of residues.

 Chains
 ^^^^^^

 Residues can be grouped by chains.
-There is no format semantic for chains except that they are groups of residues.
-However, a chain is commonly either
+There is no semantic format for chains except that they are groups of residues.
+However, a chain is commonly either:

 (i) a complete set of residues connected by bonds, or (ii) a complete set of connected residues and residues not connected by bonds but